bot4o/tmux-config/README.md

 git clone https://github.com/bot4o/tmux-config &&
 cd tmux-config
 ```
-> This configuration is setted up for `zsh` so to make it for `bash` or any other shell just enter the config file and change change the shell: `set -g default-command bash`
+- This configuration is setted up for `zsh` so to make it for `bash` or any other shell just enter the config file and change change the shell: `set -g default-command bash`
+- To check what shell you are using just enter the command `echo $SHELL`.

 3. Copy the config file to home directory
 ```bash
 cp ./.tmux.conf ~/.tmux.conf